aybukefirat/UpSchool-Android-Bootcamp/Araştırma Ödevleri/Assignments.md

 ![code](https://user-images.githubusercontent.com/66526972/163675117-e067a456-232e-4f93-a16a-8532a264b094.png)

 ### <a name="3"></a> Araştırma Projesi 3
-- Font family dosyası nasıl oluşturulup kullanıyoruz?
+- Font family dosyasını nasıl oluşturup kullanıyoruz?
-- Niçin böyle kullanımı tercih ediyoruz ?
+- Niçin böyle bir kullanımı tercih ediyoruz?

 Google Fonts provide a wide variety of fonts that can be used to style the text in Android Studio.There are majorly three methods to add custom fonts to text in Android StudioThe first two methods involve the use of the Typeface class but we’re going to talk about the third method which is quite direct and easy.